falinwang/SI507_FinalProject/Proposal_FinalProject.md

-SI507 - Final Project by your name
+# SI507 - Final Project by Roy Wang

 ----------
-Overall
+## Overall

 My project will …include a few sentences to summarize what the Flask app you’re building in your project will do/deal with/show.
 The project will allow users to specify what users can see, click on, understand, do (in less than 5 sentences).

-> Example: My project will aggregate crime data in Ann Arbor and allow a user to select one or more crime type to see a graph of crime frequency by month by inputting different data into a URL — either for a single year or comparing across several years.
-There will be a route for looking at visualizations of crime over specific years.
-In another route, data will also be displayed using HTML tables to show all the information in aggregate with specific details.
-A user will be able to select a type of crime from a form that they are interested in, and submit the form to see some summaries about that type of crime (e.g. which year in the dataset had the most frequent occurrences of that crime type).

 I want to focus on … visualizing an existing dataset to make it understandable, collecting data from user input, sourcing data from a website or API based on user input and processing it, or any other specifics of what your focus will be for this application.

-Interface description
+## Interface description
 - Route 1: /route/route   →
   This page will show the information here, a brief description.